 The others retained their steam heat boilers, but as they lost them, they received the Belgian standard “boule” (“dot”) in front of their numbers to denote that they were no-heat.
 Nowadays, with steam heat but a happy memory, all Belgian locos are “dots”.

 Sectorisation and electrification have removed all of the 55s’ core duties and now they have been relegated to infrastructure trains with TUC Rail or rescue duties on high-speed lines, for which they have received TVM430 signalling equipment and were made visually notable by the replacement of the thin green bodyside band with a red one (prior to their recent repaint into grey).
 Approximately a quarter of the fleet has been scrapped.

 Two “TVM” 55s, 5514 and 5512, at Brussel-Zuid, 04/05/14.
 These locos have now been repainted in the new(ish) grey corporate livery.
 (JW)

 At one point, it seemed as if 5506, 5537 and 5538 were destined to be the furthest-travelled 55s, when they were sold to Rail & Traction International and it was announced that they were headed for a new life in the Congo.
 However, despite 5538 receiving a repaint (photo here), it appears that the deal then fell through.

 The 55s have long since lost their passenger work, and opportunities to ride behind them can best be described as few and far between.
-However, one is expected to perform at the “Festival” at the Chemin de Fer du Bocq over the weekend of 11th and 12th August 2018, for which it was repainted into original green livery, but there are currently not planned to be any further class 55 passenger appearances.
+5528 performed at the “Festival” at the Chemin de Fer du Bocq over the weekend of 11th and 12th August 2018, for which it was repainted into original green livery, but there are currently not planned to be any further class 55 passenger appearances.